Lawyers that Defend DWI Charges in Hoboken, NJ

 If you have been charged or arrested for DWI in Hoboken, New Jersey it is important that you know the penalties you are facing and your options.
 A conviction or guilty plea to a DUI will result in a mandatory ignition interlock device and possibly loss of your driver’s license, which can be up 6 months, even for a first time offender.
 Additional consequences can include community service, mandatory drunk driving classes, thousands in fines and surcharges, and even jail time.
 And the consequences are heightened significantly if it is your second offense, which carries a license suspension of one to two years, plus an ignition interlock device once your license is restored.
-Third and subsequent DWI offenses are punished the most harshly, with a mandatory suspension of your driving privileges for 8 years, after which you will be required to drive with an ignition interlock device for anywhere from 2 to 4 years.
+Third and subsequent DWI offenses are punished the most harshly, with 6 months in the county jail and a mandatory suspension of your driving privileges for 8 years, after which you will be required to drive with an ignition interlock device for anywhere from 2 to 4 years.

 THE MAN TO HIRE